 The primordium (the earliest bud stage) is composed of a group of cells and represents the initial stage in development of a plant organ (lateral bud).
 Lateral buds are those buds found along a shoot, not at the actively growing tip of the shoot (terminal bud).
 There are a number of pathways which the primordium can follow.
+Figure 5.4 The Primordium (from: Forest Ecology by Barnes et al., 1998)

-The five possible pathways for primordial bud development (Figure 5.4) include Aborted - bud degenerates & leaves no trace Latent - forms bud scales and then stops Latent buds may develop later if: Terminal bud (location of main shoot growth) is removed (e.g., by herbivory) Loss of foliage due to frost, insects, etc. - new set of leaves Develops (e.g., oaks) In older age, they may just spontaneously sprout Latent buds usually become vegetative buds rather than seed or pollen cones.
-Seed Cone, Pollen Cone, or Vegetative Bud The ratio among these three pathways may change from year to year depending upon internal nutrition and hormonal relations in shoot & tree (e.g., periodicity of cone production).
+Figure 5.4.
+Alternative pathways of lateral bud primordial development.
+(After Allen and Owens, 1972.
+Reproduced by permission, Canadian Forest Service.)
+8/29/2006 Page 5 of 7 The five possible pathways for primordial bud development (Figure 5.4) include (1) Aborted - bud degenerates & leaves no trace (2) Latent - forms bud scales and then stops Latent buds may develop later if:

+Terminal bud (location of main shoot growth) is removed (e.g., by herbivory) Loss of foliage due to frost, insects, etc. - new set of leaves Develops (e.g., oaks) In older age, they may just spontaneously sprout Latent buds usually become vegetative buds rather than seed or pollen cones.

+(3) Seed Cone, (4) Pollen Cone, or (5) Vegetative Bud The ratio among these three pathways may change from year to year depending upon internal nutrition and hormonal relations in shoot & tree (e.g., periodicity of cone production).
 Lateral buds at the base of a young shoot tend to become pollen cones while those towards the tip of the shoot tend to become seed cones or vegetative shoots.
 Trees must mature before they are able to produce their first seeds.
 This maturation time varies with species.
-For example, a lodgepole pine may produce its first seeds within 10-20 years, while a Douglas fir typically takes 20-40 years to produce their first seed crop.
+For example, a lodgepole pine may produce its first seeds within 10-20 years, while a Douglas fir typically takes 20-40 years to produce its first seed crop.
 Ponderosa pines, spruces and many firs take 40-60 years before producing their first seeds.
 Additionally, cones are not produced annually (think of how much energy it takes to make a cone!).
 Years with exceptionally high production are known as mast-seeding years, and are usually followed by one or more years of decreased production.
 Mast refers to the fruits of species in which this is prevalent (beechnuts, acorns, chestnuts, and even Douglas fir).
-Mast-seeding is thought to be an antipredator adaptation (think of all the squirrels on campus!), by producing more seed than can be consumed.

-Cone Crop Periodicity

-- 1-2 years Lodgepole pine, willows, Populus

-- 2-3 years subalpine fir, Engelmann spruce, Western hemlock, Quercus

-- 3-5 years Western larch, western red cedar

-- 3-10 years Ponderosa pine, Douglas fir
+Mast-seeding is thought to be an anti-predator adaptation (think of all the squirrels on campus!), by producing more seed than can be consumed.
+Cone Crop Periodicity 1-2 years Lodgepole pine, willows, Populus 2-3 years subalpine fir, Engelmann spruce, Western hemlock, Quercus 3-5 years Western larch, western red cedar 3-10 years Ponderosa pine, Douglas fir